Isomorphism for Tournaments of Small Twin Width: Small Degree Partition Sequences

 because the induced subtournament $T[W]$ has a vertex of in-degree at least $(\ell-1)/2$.

 Since $\md_\CQ(v,w) \leq k$ and $(v,w') \in E(T)$ for all $w' \in W$, it follows that

 Thus $\frac{\ell - 1}{2} \leq k$, which implies that $|\CW| = \ell \leq 2k + 1$. \end{proof}

-Now, suppose we color all edges $(v,w)$ of $T$ with $\md(v,w) \leq \tww(T)$ blue (see Figure \ref{fig:partition-sequence}).
-Let $\CQ$ be the partition into the (weakly) connected components of the graph induced by the blue edges and suppose that $\CQ$ is non-trivial.
-We can compute isomorphisms between the different parts of $\CQ$ using the algorithm from \cite{ArvindPR22}.
-Next, let us color all cross-cluster edges $(v,w)\in E(T)$ with $\md_\CQ(v,w) \leq \tww(T)$ green.
-Then every vertex has outgoing edges to at most $2\tww(T) + 1$ other parts of $\CQ$.
+Now, suppose we color all edges $(v,w)$ of $T$ with $\md(v,w) \leq \tww(T)$ using the color $c_1 = \blue$ (see Figure \ref{fig:partition-sequence}).
+Let $\CQ_1$ be the partition into the (weakly) connected components of the graph induced by the blue edges and suppose that $\CQ_1$ is non-trivial.
+We can compute isomorphisms between the different parts of $\CQ_1$ using the algorithm from \cite{ArvindPR25}.
+Next, let us color all cross-cluster edges $(v,w)\in E(T)$ with $\md_\CQ(v,w) \leq \tww(T)$ using the color $c_2 = \green$.
+Then every vertex has outgoing green edges to at most $2\tww(T) + 1$ other parts of $\CQ_1$ (see Lemma \ref{lem:mixed-degree-few-neighbors-partition}).
 However, since a vertex may have an unbounded number of green neighbors in a single part, the out-degree of the graph induced by the green edges may be unbounded.
-So it is not possible to use the algorithm from \cite{ArvindPR22} as a blackbox on the components induced by blue and green edges.
-Luckily, the methods used in \cite{ArvindPR22} can be extended to work even in this more general setting.
+So it is not possible to use the algorithm from \cite{ArvindPR25} as a black-box on the components induced by blue and green edges.
+Luckily, the methods used in \cite{ArvindPR25} can be extended to work even in this more general setting (see Section \ref{sec:alg}).
 So if the graph induced by the blue and green edges is connected, then we are again done.
-Otherwise, we let $\CQ'$ denote the partition into (weakly) connected components of the graph induced by the blue and green edges, and continue in the same fashion until the graph is eventually connected.
+Otherwise, we let $\CQ_2$ denote the partition into (weakly) connected components of the graph induced by the blue and green edges.
+Now, we can continue in the same fashion identifying colors $c_3,c_4,\dots$ and corresponding partitions $\CQ_3,\CQ_4,\dots$ until the graph induced by all edges of colors $c_1,\dots,c_\ell$ is eventually connected.

 Below, we provide a lemma that computes the corresponding sequence of partitions and edge colors using $2$-WL.
-To state the lemma in its cleanest form, we restrict our attention to tournaments that are 2-WL-homogeneous.
-Recall that a tournament $T$ is \emph{$2$-WL-homogeneous} if for all $v,w\in V(T)$ is holds that $\WL{2}{G}(v,v) = \WL{2}{G}(w,w)$.
+To state the lemma in its cleanest form, we restrict our attention to tournaments that are $2$-WL-homogeneous.
+Recall that a tournament $T$ is $2$-WL-homogeneous if for all $v,w\in V(T)$ is holds that $\WL{2}{T}(v,v) = \WL{2}{T}(w,w)$.

 We also require another piece of notation.
 For a directed graph $G$ and a set of colors $C \subseteq \{\WL{2}{G}(v,w) \mid (v,w) \in E(G)\}$ we write $G[C]$ for the directed graph with vertex set $V(G[C]) \coloneqq V(G)$ and edge set